Monthly Archives: June 2016

 That might come across as an obvious statement, considering that Iniesta is captain of FC Barcelona, one of the biggest clubs in the world.
 But the 32-year-old midfielder's leadership style is less than obvious it is subtle, yet ever-present.

 It would be an over-simplification to suggest that Iniesta merely leads by example, his influence on those around him stretches far beyond monkey-see-monkey-do.
-The BarÃ§a mid
+The BarÃ§a midfielder carries an aura which demands deference; he might as well be wearing his vast collection of medals around his neck every time he walks out onto the pitch.

 After making a real impression off the bench in Switzerland's opening two fixtures, against Albania and Romania, Switzerland coach, Vladimir Petkovic, rightly rewarded Breel Embolo with a start against France.